Welcome, and thank you.

 Known limitations.

-Don't bother flagging these — they're known and on the list.
+Don't bother flagging these.
+They're known and on the list.
 But if any of them are critical for you, say so on the feedback form so they get prioritised.

 No native iOS or Android apps yet